lncm/pi-factory/README.md

 ## Hardware Requirements

-* Raspberry PI (Recommended: 3B+)
+* Raspberry Pi (Recommended: 3B+)
-* 3 USB Flash Drives (Hard Drive for blockchain may also work too)
+* 3 USB storage devices (Recommended: USB flash drives of 16GB or more.
+Alternatively, 2 flash devices and a hard drive for the blockchain)
-* A good USB cable and power supply
+* A high quality micro-USB cable and power supply with 5.1V (Alternatively: 5V and a shorter cable)

 ## Instructions